-Moreover, we know how infamously competitive the hospitality industry is and we want our students to get an education that gives them the edge they need to advance their careers.
-Our classically based program was designed around the methods that made Auguste Escoffier famous while also incorporating modern techniques that can help set you apart.
-Our online programs give you all that plus the ability to work toward those dreams on your own time and in your own kitchen so that once you've completed the program, you are as driven as you are prepared.
+We know how competitive the hospitality industry can be, and we provide our students with an education that gives them the edge they need to advance their careers.
+Our classically based programs were designed around the methods that made Auguste Escoffier famous while also incorporating modern techniques that can help set you apart.
+Our programs teach students not just to follow recipes but to cook creatively, based on a deep understanding of food and its chemistry.
+In addition to culinary training, we pride ourselves on teaching students entrepreneurship, business management, and other real-world skills that can benefit them no matter their career path.
 Whether you've been working in the field for decades or are just beginning, Escoffier Online has something to offer everyone.

-To sum it up, Escoffier Online exists for one reason and one reason only: to set you on your path to a successful and fulfilling career.
-From the first interaction with your chef mentor to the day career services sets you up with your dream job, every facet of our school exists to help you in your journey to culinary prominence.
-We invite you to join us at Escoffier Online and become part of the greatness of the renowned chef's legacy.
+Escoffier Online exists for one reason and one reason only: to set you on your path to a successful and fulfilling career.
+From orientation to graduation, every facet of our institution exists to help you on your culinary journey.
+We invite you to join us at Escoffier Online and become part of the greatness of Escoffier's legacy.

-Sincerely, Bob Saiz President
+Sincerely,